Caring For Me

 Check out articles by Pamela written especially for family caregivers.
 Below this section are articles in the FREE Family Membership Library where new articles are added each month.
 Membership is free, scroll down to review the information and subscribe today.

-Alzheimer’s and dementia are concerning diagnoses that present opportunities for prevention at all ages for even older adults in their 90’s who do not have a diagnosis.
-Our brain and systems of the body work together like a computer program to ensure that the machine, we call our body, runs...Free Family Library - Click Here to Read
+Alzheimer’s and dementia are concerning diagnoses that present opportunities for prevention at all ages including middle-aged and older adults.
+The brain and systems of the body work together like a computer program to ensure that the machine, we call our body, runs well.
+Changes to the body...Free Family Library - Click Here to Read

 Caregiver stress and anxiety levels, experienced by adult children caregivers, mirror responses to traumatic experiences.
 Stress levels differ based on the two types of support provided.
 The first type of support is less intensive and is described as social and practical support.
 The second typ...Free Family Library - Click Here to Read